Topper Takes a Trip

 Topper Takes a Trip is a 1938 supernatural film directed by Norman Z. McLeod.
 It is a sequel to the 1937 film Topper.
 Constance Bennett, Roland Young, Billie Burke, and Alan Mowbray reprised their roles from the earlier film; only Cary Grant was missing (other than in a few shots taken from Topper).
 A ghost tries to reunite a couple whom she had a hand in splitting up in the prior film.
 It was followed by another sequel, Topper Returns (1941).
 The movie is in the public domain.

 Plot

 To gain entry to Heaven, ghost Marion Kerby has to do some good on Earth.
 That means reuniting a divorcing couple, Cosmo and Clara Topper.
+The story begins with Topper explaining to the court how he met the Kerbys.
+The courts doesn't believe that the other woman in Topper's life was Marion Kerby.
+Marion tries to reunite the Toppers.
 To be fair, Marion played a part in their troubles: Clara mistakenly thought Marion was Cosmo's mistress.
+Marion and Topper find out that his wife is in France with a girlfriend.
 Making peace between the pair will mean accompanying Cosmo on a trip to the French Riviera and employing plenty of otherworldly tricks, with the help of a canine spirit named Mr. Atlas.